Clerkenwell Design Week: Day One Highlights

 The next stop was to St. James's Church Garden to discover what designs were on display, nestled between the trees and foliage.
 The beautiful backdrop of the gardens played host to The Future of Design Pavilion (image below bottom left), designed by GCSE students becoming CDW's first education and community project helping to inspire young people and promote creative industry careers.

 Other projects and designs to look out for in and around the gardens are Loll Designs by Surface Matter, a collection of bright and poppy garden furniture to entice the public to sit back, relax and enjoy the beautiful surroundings.
 Additions, a dedicated space to exhibit small design pieces and interior accessories.
-Project is the space for leading international brands to exhibit their products and latest collections and finally, the extremely popular display from Tom Dixon titled "The Church" displaying some of Dixon's finest lighting displays.
+The project is the space for leading international brands to exhibit their products and latest collections and finally, the extremely popular display from Tom Dixon titled "The Church" displaying some of Dixon's finest lighting displays.

 This year's design week is already shaping up to be one of the best and we have two more full packed days remaining.
 Click HERE to view the full listings of events, workshops and exhibitions on display at Clerkenwell and do not forget to check back here for more updates and highlights from the week!